simonmichael/hledger/doc/SPEC-holdings.md

    and each commodity amount is in a span with class "amount". (done) FODS output: the same single-line cells, via printFods. (done) JSON output: an array of holding objects with the CSV fields;
-   quantities and gain percents use hledger's usual JSON number encoding, missing values are null. (done)
+   units and gain percents use hledger's usual JSON number encoding, missing values are null. (done)
 7. Extra columns: Weight (portfolio %), humanised Age (eg 1.1y), Rgain (realised gain), XIRR; also added to the csv/tsv/json outputs